Conserving Parkway Lands for Natural and Community Health

 In 1996, the Governor’s Year of the Mountains Commission designated Conservation Trust for North Carolina to coordinate land protection along the Blue Ridge Parkway in North Carolina.
-We have successfully collaborated with local land trusts, the National Park Service and other public agencies and private landowners to effectively conserve over 36,000 acres of forested lands in the region.
+We have successfully collaborated with local land trusts, the National Park Service and other public agencies and private landowners.
+To date, CTNC has conserved over 36,000 acres in the region.

-We can’t do this work alone.
+We can’t do this work without our partners.

-The natural and cultural heritage of western North Carolina face continued threats related to climate change, development, and resources for people and wildlife.
+The natural and cultural heritage of Western North Carolina face continued threats related to climate change, development, and resources for people and wildlife.
 CTNC will continue to factor these potential impacts into our ongoing land conservation efforts along the Blue Ridge Parkway and amplify that knowledge and expertise throughout the rest of the state.
 The lands we protect will safeguard climate-resilient habitat, clean air, clean water, natural beauty, outdoor recreation, cultural heritage and community health and prosperity.